 As a last resort, if you can't get your kit into the cabin luggage allowance, then you have little choice but to leave it behind or put it in the hold.
 In this situation, make sure you have a case that is designed to protect your gear from rough handling on the ground (those "fragile" stickers will probably be ignored), the changes in air pressure as the aircraft ascends/descends (or the lid may decide not to open when you land if it's airtight/waterproof), and be secured with suitable locks (to prevent prying fingers).
 From the Vanguard range, we would recommend one of the Supreme Cases.

-Hopefully this article explains why it is difficult for any manufacturer to guarantee your that your camera bag will fit into your chosen airline's hand luggage allowance.
+Hopefully this article explains why it is difficult for any manufacturer to guarantee whether or not your camera bag will fit into your chosen airline's hand luggage allowance.
 However, we hope it also gives you some practical pointers to consider so that you can choose the right bag for you, whether it's from Vanguard or any other brand.

 If you have any insights to share from your experience, we'd love to hear them.
 It helps us to design better bags, and may give other photographers ideas too.